 ‘Design for me is a constant evolution of knowledge’

-Emily Anderson, a graduating senior in Interior Architecture, received an Architecture MasterPrize honorable mention in Interior Design/Exhibition for her spring 2020 Avant Arts Gallery project.
+Emily Anderson, a graduating senior with a BFA degree in Interior Architecture, received an Architecture MasterPrize honorable mention in Interior Design/Exhibition for her spring 2020 Avant Arts Gallery project.
 The Architecture MasterPrize is a highly prestigious and competitive international award competition that honors designs in the disciplines of architecture, interior design, and landscape architecture with the goal of advancing the appreciation of architecture worldwide.
 In her blog entry, Emily shares more about her project and the experience of being recognized in the Architecture MasterPrize.

 It is a lifelong driver for personal and societal evolution.
 Every space I design allows for the overtaking of life to fully complete the space.
 This project is special to me because it is based off of my favorite gallery—the Vernonia Abandoned Lumber Mill located in Vernonia, Oregon.
 This space is not an official gallery, but a rotating expression of art in a post-apocalyptic building.
 For the design of the Avant Arts Gallery, my goal was to mimic these out of the way places street artists scramble to, creating different textures and dynamic architecture to complement their artwork despite the building’s decay.